 Authors should submit their paper once they can validate their models.
 Even if this is a Stage 1 Registered Report, as of now, the study is not complete and does not add to the current theories of processes underlying use-dependent learning.

 This is a Stage 1 registered report and we are proposing to collect experimental data to help determine which of our two models of use-dependent learning is more accurate.
 We have provided the results of fitting both models to previously collected data during a different walking paradigm in order to validate the rationale of pitting the two directly against each other.
 The proposed experiments, modeling, and analyses will serve as the test of the Adaptive Bayesian versus Strategy Plus Use-Dependent models.
-To the reviewer’s point, ws.
+To the reviewer’s point, we have provided more details in our explanation of model fitting to prior data in the Simulations.
+Specifically, we have now adjusted this sentence to read "preliminary model parameters were obtained by fitting the models to data from [withheld due to double-blind reviewing]".
+We plan on replacing this placeholder with the citation to the study once the Stage 1 submission is accepted.

 This section is appropriate for a grant, not for a journal paper!
 Please revise.